What is the Healthiest Sleeping Position?

 What is the best position to sleep in?

-What’s more, sleeping on your front isn’t the healthiest choice, since it forces you to sleep with your neck twisted to one side, meaning that your spine isn’t correctly aligned.
+Lying on your front isn't the healthiest sleeping position, since it forces you to sleep with your neck twisted to one side, meaning that your spine isn’t correctly aligned.
 That’s why it’s common for front sleepers to complain of neck and shoulder ache.

 A far better choice than sleeping face down, sleeping on your back allows you to snooze with your spine aligned, helping to reduce the likelihood of aches and pains, particularly in the neck.
-That said, sleeping in this position can encourage snoring – and as heavy snorers know, this can result in waking several times each night.
+That said, sleeping in this position can encourage snoring.
+And as heavy snorers know, this can result in waking several times each night- for you and everyone else involved.

 For most people, sleeping on your side is the healthiest sleeping position to choose.
 The reasons are simple – side sleeping allows you to sleep with your spine straight and supported, but without the breathing difficulties that back sleeping can present for some people.
 Expecting?
 Learn more about side sleeping during pregnancy.